eea8237/ducks-vs-geese/README.md

 # ducks-vs-geese
-recreating and expanding gcis 124 activity in c-sharp
+Recreating and expanding gcis 124 activity in C#
+This is mainly for practicing C#.